Rotary friction welding: Heat and mechanical affected zones

 Friction work is converted into rise of temperature in the welding zone area, and as a result of this the weld structure is changed.
 In typical rotary friction welding process rise of temperature at the beginning of process should be more extensively away from the axis of rotation because points away axis have greater linear velocity and in time of weld the temperature disperses according to thermal conductivity welded parts.

-"Technically the WCZ and the TMAZ are both "thermo-mechanically affected zones" but due to the vastly different microstructures they possess they are often considered separately.
-The WCZ experiences significant dynamic recrystallisation (DRX), the TMAZ does not.
-The material in HAZ is not deformed mechanically but is affected by the heat.
-The region from one TMAZ/HAZ boundary to the other is often referred to as the "TMAZ thickness" or the plastically affected zone (PAZ).
-For the remainder of this article this region will be referred to as the PAZ."